 Please note: NYS DOL ensures that fraudulent claims are stopped and that the unemployment fraud is investigated.
 Most other elements of fraud cases are investigated and prosecuted by federal, state and local law enforcement and other government agencies.

-NYS DOL is using ID.me’s secure online technology to verify the identity of some unemployment insurance (UI) and Pandemic Unemployment Assistance (PUA) applicants.
-This new tool allows New Yorkers to safely and efficiently submit their identity documentation if required due to federal guidelines and/or suspected fraud.
+NYS DOL uses ID.me’s secure online technology to verify the identity of unemployment insurance (UI) applicants.
+This new tool allows New Yorkers to safely and efficiently submit their identity documentation as needed by the DOL.

-This process replaces the previous method for submitting documents, unless an applicant meets the special instructions for non-citizens.
-If selected for ID.me verification, applicants will receive an email and/or text message to the email address and/or phone number submitted with their application for unemployment benefits.
+To complete ID.me verification, applicants will receive an email, text message, or letter to the email address, phone number, or mailing address submitted with their application for unemployment benefits.
 Even if an applicant has already submitted identification documents through the previous method, they should still follow the directions to submit these documents again via ID.me.
 This new process will expedite the time it takes to get eligible benefits.

 All ID.me emails will come from the email address [email protected], and text messages will come from 468-311.

 If you are not applying for unemployment benefits, you should not go through the ID.me process of verifying your identity for NYS DOL.
 Victims of unemployment fraud may receive communication about ID.me – this should be disregarded unless you are also applying for unemployment benefits.
 To report identity theft, please go to https://on.ny.gov/uifraud.

 In addition to filing fraudulent claims, fraudsters have been caught attempting to hack personal NY.gov accounts, lift sensitive information, and obtain driver's license information.
 Follow these tips to protect your private information and protect yourself from becoming a victim of fraud.